UPDATE: Student Reportedly Brings Unloaded Gun to Frederick Douglass Elementary School

 We are told that students reported the incident to teachers.

-Seaford Police say a 12-year-old was arrested for the incident.
-The child was charged with possession of a firearm in a safe school zone and possession of a firearm by a prohibited person.
+Seaford Police say a 12-year-old was arrested for possession of a firearm in a safe school zone and possession of a firearm by a prohibited person.
 They were presented to a judge at the Justice of the Peace Court 2 and released to their guardian pending an appearance at Family Court at a later date.

 In a social media post the Seaford School District said, "We understand that this news is very concerning for our school community.
 We had already considered the necessity for weapons detections systems across all our district schools - this incident has accelerated the conversation.
 We appreciate the partnership of our parents and community members in maintaining a safe school environment for all and look forward to your input and continued support."